starkfell/100DaysOfIaC/articles/day.13.git.started.in.vs.code.windows.edition.md

 ## What is Git

 Git is a versioning control system that allows you to track changes to anything you are working on (Code, Documentation, files, images, etc...) under a single primary directory called a repository.
-However, a much more colorful description is given by its creator Linux Torvalds (also the creator of Linux) at the top of the **[README](github.com/git/git/blob/e83c5163316f89bfbde7d9ab23ca2e25604af290/README)** file in the initial revision of Git.
+However, a much more colorful description is given by its creator Linus Torvalds (also the creator of Linux) at the top of the **[README](github.com/git/git/blob/e83c5163316f89bfbde7d9ab23ca2e25604af290/README)** file in the initial revision of Git.

 ```markdown
      GIT - the stupid content tracker